xomyakes/styleclip-gan3/README.md

 #### Steps

 1. **Generate Initial Image**:
-    - Select a random latent vector $ z $ from the latent space of StyleGAN, generating a style latent vector $ w_s \in W+ $.
+    - Select a random latent vector $z$ from the latent space of StyleGAN, generating a style latent vector $w_s \in W+$.
     - Generate an initial image $ I = G(w) $ using StyleGAN based on this vector.
 2. **Extract Embeddings**:
     - Pass the image $\ I $ through the CLIP model to obtain an image embedding $\ E_{image} $.